darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 # The example

-The example basically is like a mini-application which is found in `index.ts`.
+The example basically is like a mini-application which is found in [index.ts](index.ts).
 It consists of 3 parts, initialization and the actual logic and finalization.

 ## Running